KM-RoBoTa/KMR_dxl/docs/markdown_sources/use.md

 ```
 ## Step 4: Writer handlers

-To create a handler that sends data to the motors (example: goal positions, LED control), a KMR::dxl::Writer object is used. \n
+To create a handler that sends data to the motors (example: goal positions, LED control), a KMR::dxl::Writer object is used. <br />
 It can be declared as a private member of Robot:

 ```cpp